-Get the scoop on laundry fresheners made without toxic artificial fragrances that are bad for your health.
+Get the scoop on laundry fresheners and scent boosters that are made with natural ingredients instead of toxic artificial fragrances that are bad for your health.

 I once took part in a mock Febreze commercial.
 You know the one, where they show a teenager’s messy, stinky room and freshen it by spraying Febreze on everything?